Bedwyn railway station: History

 Bedwyn station was opened on 11 November 1862 by the Great Western Railway company as part of the Berks and Hants Railway from Hungerford to Devizes; the line continues in use as part of the Reading to Taunton Line.
 In 1900 the Stert and Westbury Railway allowed Devizes to be bypassed, and Westbury became the next major station west of Bedwyn.

 In 1905, to cater for traffic for army camps on Salisbury Plain, the line west of Bedwyn was linked (via the Grafton Curve and a bridge over the Kennet and Avon Canal) to on the north-south Swindon, Marlborough and Andover Railway.
 This line was closed in 1961.

+Between 2 November 1964 and 5 May 1969, it was known as Bedwyn Halt.

 Facilities

-The station has basic facilities including a bus-type shelter on both sides and information screens.
+The station has basic facilities including a bus-type shelter on both sides, a ticket machine, help points and information screens.
 The only crossing between platforms is via the road bridge over the railway.